3DS - Home Menu UI Layout Customization Guide

 file in the Switch-Toolbox window. -

 Edit any UI elements however you like.
-There are some limits to customizations.

 -